Australian Open: Heather Watson among 47 players isolating after positive coronavirus tests on flights

 On a later flight from Abu Dhabi, a sole passenger on a plane carrying 23 players also returned a positive result.

-Victoria's Department of Health and Human Services said that the infected trio were not players.
+Victoria's Department of Health and Human Services said the infected four were not players.

 - Isner skips Australian Open over COVID-19 protocols